Yousefx10/StaticLinkDash/README.md

 ## Features
-- Secure With Password.
+- Secure With Password..
 - Easy Change Your Links
-- Easy Name The Links
+- Easy Name The Links.
-- Up To 20 Link Is Ready To Go
+- Up To 20 Link Is Ready To Go.
 - Simple HTML Dashboard.
+- UEL extension are short.

 ## About The Author